louisstow/doc.sproute.io/pages.md

 # Pages

 A page is an HTML file with template tags.
 The template language allows you to request data, include pages, evaluate expressions, set and render variables.
+To render a page you need a matching [route](/docs/routes) to point to the page.

 Template tags are wrapped with two curly braces starting with `{{` and ending with `}}`.